 The dialogue is really what’s pathetic though and drove me nuts.
 This is how much effort they put into this script.
 In the original, Mr. Miyagi tells the bad guy karate master, John Kreese (Martin Kove), that it’s not fair for Daniel to face a 5 to 1 problem.
 In this version, Mr. Han asks the bad kung-fu master it’s not fair for Dre to face a 6 to 1 problem.
 You’ve got to be kidding me.
 Now I know what you’re saying.
 “Hey, I haven’t seen the original Karate Kid, so this was all new to me.”
 But what you don’t realize is that the original is a superior film and I’m going to tell you why.

-One of my favorite parts about the original Karate Kid was the training scenes.
-If you haven’t seen the original or this remake, I’m going to give away some spoilers in this paragraph so be warned.
+One of my favorite parts about the original Karate Kid were the training scenes.
+If you haven’t seen the original or this remake, I’m going to give away some spoilers in the next two paragraphs, so be warned.
 Mr. Miyagi has Daniel basically do house chores like waxing cars, painting fences and so on.
 Like Daniel, you get frustrated because you aren’t sure where it’s going.
 But when you finally realize Mr. Miyagi is teaching him how to block, it really hits you hard.
-And the reveal of that scene was not over the top.
+The reveal of that scene was not over the top.
 It was believable, which is why it was so amazing.

 Is there anything I liked about this remake?
 Jackie Chan held his own as Mr. Han.
 This is certainly one of his better acting performances.
 But his character actually leads me into something else I hated about the film.
-When Mr. Han rescues Dre from the gang of kung-fu bullies, they have this 6 minute comedic fight.
-What made Mr. Miyagi so bad ass in the original was that he defeated the bullies in about 10 seconds.
-Isn’t that more powerful then some lame drawn out comedic fight sequence?
+When Mr. Han rescues Dre from the gang of kung-fu bullies, they have this six minute comedic fight.
+What made Mr. Miyagi so bad ass in the original was that he defeated the bullies in about ten seconds.
+Isn’t that more powerful than some lame drawn out comedic fight sequence?
 I guess that’s just me.
 Jaden Smith is okay, but he lacks a lot of charisma in the role.
-He’s just there going through the motions sometimes.
+At times, he’s just going through the motions.

 So please, if you are going to take your kids to see The Karate Kid movie, don’t go to this one.
 Just show them the original.
 The only thing outdated about the original is the music.
 All they did was take the original script and used a thesaurus to replace certain words in the dialogue.
 This was an astonishingly bad remake.
 Leaving out the comparisons to the original, it’s simply just a really boring movie.
 The training scenes bored me to tears.